Scalar field dark energy models: Current and forecast constraints: Theory

 The evolution of several scalar field models is shown in Fig.~\ref{fig:evol}.
-While there have been a variety of approximate solutions and fits to late-time scalar field evolution in the literature \cite[e.g.,][]{Linder08, Dutta08, dePutter08, Chiba09}, numerical experiments show that the redshift-evolution of $w_\phi$ for simple thawing models (including those mentioned above) is very well approximated by the form \cite{Camilleri24}
+While there have been a variety of approximate solutions and fits to late-time scalar field evolution in the literature \cite[e.g.,][]{Linder08, Dutta08, dePutter08, Chiba09}, numerical experiments show that the redshift-evolution of $w_\phi$ for these simple thawing models is very well approximated by the form \cite{Camilleri24}

 which has the asymptotic behaviors $w^{\rm fit}_\phi(z=0)=w_0$, $w^{\rm fit}_\phi(z\gg1/\alpha)=-1$.
-The best-fit value of $\alpha$ is only weakly dependent on $w_0$ and on the form of $V(\phi)$ and is generally in the narrow range $\alpha=1.35-1.55$.
+The best-fit value of $\alpha$, which sets the characteristic redshift interval $\Delta z \sim 1/\alpha$ over which $w(z)$ evolves, is only weakly dependent on $w_0$ and on the form of $V(\phi)$ and is generally in the narrow range $\alpha=1.35-1.55$; this value and narrow range reflects the fact that in these models the evolution timescale is approximately set by the scalar field mass, which is of order $H_0$ as noted above.
 For all the cases shown in Fig.~\ref{fig:evol}, this function fits the scalar-field $w_\phi(z)$ to better than 0.004 (0.008) at redshifts $z <1$ ($z<2$) (middle panel of Fig.~\ref{fig:evol}), fits the theoretical luminosity distance at $z<2$ to a fractional error better than 0.04\%, and fits the scalar-field expansion history $H(z)$ to better than 0.05\% over the same redshift range, well below the precision of current and future measurements.
 The approximation of Eq. \eqref{eq:walpha} holds if the effective scalar mass $\sqrt{|\mathrm{d}^2V/\mathrm{d}\phi^2|}$ is not large compared to $H_0$; otherwise, the field will begin oscillating around the minimum of its potential before the present epoch and will not give rise to cosmic acceleration at late times.
 At the other limit, $\sqrt{|\mathrm{d}^2V/\mathrm{d}\phi^2|} \ll H_0$, as noted above, the field will still be frozen, $w_0=-1$, and the model is indistinguishable from $\Lambda$CDM.

 From Eq. \eqref{eq:walpha}, the redshift-scaling of the scalar field energy density is given by

 where ${E_1}(x)$ is the exponential integral.
 The exponential integral $E_1(x)$ has a fast computational algorithm through the convergent series